MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/operator-connect-conferencing-plan.md

 Operator Connect Conferencing provides the following benefits:

-- **Flexible allocation of phone numbers between your operator and Microsoft.** Use phone numbers from both Microsoft and your operator (with a Microsoft Audio Conferencing Standard subscription only), or only use phone numbers from your operator (with either a Microsoft Audio Conferencing Standard subscription or Operator Connect Conferencing license).
+- **Flexible allocation of phone numbers between your operator and Microsoft.** Use phone numbers from both Microsoft and your operator (with a Microsoft Audio Conferencing Standard subscription only), or only use phone numbers from your operator (with an Operator Connect Conferencing license only).

 - **Operator-managed infrastructure.** Your operator manages the Session Border Controllers (SBCs) and the interconnectivity with Microsoft, saving you from extra hardware purchases and management.